Crassula Bonsai

 A shallow bonsai pot, some soil, lava rock or pebbles for mulch, and of course, your plant

-Prune off most of the bigger leave
+Prune off the bigger leaves

 Prune off the bigger leaves so it will produce more smaller growth, pot into your shallow pot.